shalivan/shalivan.github.io/_posts/PSY/05-01-01-Mechanics.md

 [Level Design](/leveldesign/)

-system , pace, posit. negative feadback
-, solvable, deterministic ....
-symetry

-feedback loops

-use mechanics as metaphore !
+Mechanics a Design
-enable narrative throu systems
+- enable narrative throu systems

-# Mechanics
+- use mechanics as metaphore

 # Structure